Skip to main content

 Needless to say, I enjoyed every moment of the game and while it's still one of the most memorable and cherished first person shooters that I've ever played, there's one element that had always held it back from being as great as it could possibly have been and it's the A.I which was glitchy, inconsistent and repeatedly broke the immersion while playing.
 The A.I of the original Crysis 2 was easily the bane of the game that even after multiple patches, wasn't fixed at all and glitched out frequently during gameplay.

-And that's why the primary concern for me before going into the Remastered version of Crysis 2 was whether they managed to fix the A.I this time around as this is exactly what held back the original from reaching it's full potential.
-And if Crysis 2 Remastered could finally work out the dysfunctional A.I of the base game, it can be so much more than just a regular remaster with updated visuals, and finally turn out to be the game Crysis 2 was always meant to be if it didn't get held down by it's own technical issues.
+That's why the primary concern for me before going into the Remastered version of Crysis 2 was whether they managed to fix the A.I this time around as this was exactly what held back the original from reaching it's full potential.
+And if Crysis 2 Remastered could finally work out the dysfunctional A.I of the base game, it can be so much more than just a regular remaster with updated visuals, and finally turn out to be the game Crysis 2 was always meant to be.

-And after playing through the game for quite a bit, I can emphatically state that they've indeed addressed the A.I in the Remaster in ways that make it significantly better than the original and although there are still some inconsistencies throughout, they occur rarely and are much less of a game-breaker than they were in the base version.
-So yes Crysis 2 Remastered has truly managed to deliver what a true Remaster should--taking the original experience and making it better in every possible way, but in case of Crysis 2 which was already a great shooter by itself, the Remastered version has emerged as a spectacular and another genre-redefining experience that plays unlike anything you've seen in the Videogame landscape in a long time.
+And after playing through the game for a significant amount of time, I can emphatically state that they've indeed addressed the A.I in the Remaster in ways that make it strikingly better than the original and although there are still some inconsistencies throughout like enemies getting stuck in a place while moving or other minor glitches, they occur rarely and are much less of a game-breaker than they were in the base version.
+So yes Crysis 2 Remastered has indeed managed to deliver what a true Remaster should--taking the original experience and making it better in every possible way, but in case of the original Crysis 2 which was already a great shooter by itself, the Remastered version has emerged as a spectacularly unique FPS experience that plays unlike anything you've seen in the Videogame landscape in recent years.

-And to conclude this article, yes you should definitely play Crysis 2 Remastered (along with Crysis Remastered as well) if you haven't done so already as it's finally free from the one achilles heel (which was it's broken A.I) that had always held it back ever since it's original release in 2011.
-Not to mention it sports all the newest techs in visual fidelity from Ray Traced Global Illumination to Ultra-High-Res textures that make it a strikingly gorgeous visual feast in every second of it's playtime, resulting an unforgettable romp of masterfully crafted FPS thrillride that more than deserves to be experienced.
+And to conclude this article, yes you should definitely play Crysis 2 Remastered (along with Crysis Remastered as well) if you haven't done so already as it's finally free from the one Achilles heel (which was it's broken A.I) that had always held it back ever since it's original release in 2011.
+Not to mention it sports all the newest techs in visual fidelity from Ray Traced Global Illumination to Ultra-High-Res Textures that make every second of it's playtime a strikingly gorgeous visual feast, resulting an unforgettable romp of masterfully crafted FPS thrill-ride that more than deserves to be experienced.

 Comments